 - Bring along a set of resistance bands and look up some exercises that you can do anywhere.

 Stick to a regular meal plan.

 - Many rest stops have a la carte items.
 You may be able to find veggies and hummus, a fresh fruit bowl, a stick of string cheese, or a small bag of nuts.
-You can easily create a healthy meal for yourself by pairing together some of these foods.
+You can easily create a healthy snack or small meal for yourself by pairing together some of these foods.